 Alabama began administering the Pfizer vaccine on Dec.
 15 and the Moderna vaccine shortly followed.
-A single dose Johnson & Johnson vaccine was approved by the FDA on Feb.
-27. As of April 15, there have been 2,193,093 vaccines administered.
+A single dose Johnson and Johnson vaccine was approved by the FDA Feb.
+27 but has not yet been distributed to the public.
+As of March 14, there have been 1,381,699 vaccines administered.

 The map below, provided by the Alabama Department of Public Health, is a risk indicator for each county in the state.
 You can also view more of these details by clicking here.

 Additional data below from the Alabama Department of Public Health includes details about the age, sex, race, and ethnicity of patients in Alabama who have tested positive for COVID-19 and those who the state determined died from the virus.

 You can find full coronavirus coverage from WBRC FOX6 News by clicking here.